Drunk and Incapable

-"Drunk and Incapable" is the debut single by from Jamaican dancehall artist Krishane featuring vocals from British singer Melissa Steel.
+"Drunk and Incapable" is the debut single by Jamaican dancehall artist Krishane featuring vocals from British singer Melissa Steel.
 It was released as a digital download on 12 October 2014 in the United Kingdom.
 The song peaked to number 27 on the UK Singles Chart.
 There's also a "Simlish" version of the song for The Sims 4's first expansion pack The Sims 4: Get to Work.

 Music video

 A music video to accompany the release of "Drunk and Incapable" was first released onto YouTube on 19 September 2014 at a total length of three minutes and forty-two seconds.